mosip/mosip-infra/deployment/v3/docs/external services configuration.md

   data:
     admin-password: {{ base64 encoded admin password }}
   ```
-  ### Note:
+  Note:
   - The admin-password is the password of the admin user of the master realm in the keycloak.
 * Proceed with **keycloak_init.sh** script from [here](../external/iam/README.md#keycloak-init).

-## minio external configuration procedure
+## MinIO external configuration procedure

-* Go to mosip-config and checkout to a specific branch to update config properties.
+* Go to `mosip-config` and checkout to a specific branch to update the `config` properties.
 * The default value for the s3 URL is `object.store.s3.url=http://minio.minio:9000`.
-* If you are using an external service, then you have to update the s3 URL using with this below sed command and provide the external URL.
+* If you are using an external service, then you will need to update the s3 URL using with the `sed` command below and also provide the external URL.
   ```
    cd mosip-config
    sed -i 's/http://minio.minio/<external-url>/g'  *